MingsiLiao/mingsi.github.io/_pages/about.md

   <div style="font-weight: bold;">July 2025</div>
-  <div>Scheduled to present our work, "Genome-Wide Characterization of SNPs and Indels in Royal White and White Dorper Sheep Using Whole-Genome Sequencing" at <a href="https://www.asas.org/meetings/annual-2025">American Society of Animal Science (ASAS) conference.</a> </div>
+  <div>Presented our work, "Genome-Wide Characterization of SNPs and Indels in Royal White and White Dorper Sheep Using Whole-Genome Sequencing" at <a href="https://www.asas.org/meetings/annual-2025">American Society of Animal Science (ASAS) conference.</a> </div>

   <div style="font-weight: bold;">May 2025</div>
   <div>Awarded the NRSP8 Summer Fellowship Grant to support my research in AI-based monitoring of dairy calf health.</div>